IIGB Linux Cluster

 module-info

-To load a module into your path, run:
+To load a module, run:

 module load <software name>[/<version>]